 Information that will be reviewed includes your personal medical history.
 By reviewing your history, your doctor will get a clear picture of what may be contributing to your symptoms and your current state of health.
 Observations will be made during a physical exam, neuro exam, and through taking a urine sample.
 Bladder function tests, including an ultrasound scan, flow rate test, and a cystometry, which is a bladder pressure test, may also be performed.

-The above information, observations, and tests will lead to a diagnosis and a recommended treatment plan.
+The above information, observations, and tests will lead to a diagnosis and a recommended OAB treatment plan.

-How long have you been fighting the symptoms of your overactive bladder?
+How long have you been fighting the symptoms of your OAB?
 Whether it’s been weeks, months, or years, continuing to battle your symptoms in the short-term instead of finding proper treatment that will bring you long-term relief could bring additional problems into your life.
 OAB can impact your physical and mental health.
-The embarrassing, isolating, complicating nature of an overactive bladder can make work stressful and force you to stay home from social events instead of enjoying life to its fullest.
+The embarrassing, isolating, complicating nature of OABcan make work stressful and force you to stay home from social events instead of enjoying life to its fullest.

 Natural Bladder Control: Making Lifestyle Changes

-An overactive bladder can have one or several causes.
-If your OAB is caused by aspects of your lifestyle, making lifestyle changes may help reduce or eliminate overactive bladder symptoms.
+OAB can have one or several causes.
+If your OAB is caused by aspects of your lifestyle, making lifestyle changes may help reduce or eliminate OAB symptoms.

 The following lifestyle changes may help you find relief from OAB: